-You can purchase pads individually or in kits, like this one, which is available at Lunapads.com.
+You can purchase pads individually or in kits, like this one, at Amazon.com.

 A menstrual cup has a bit more of a learning curve than cloth pads, but if you get the hang of it, you’ll grow to love your cup.
 It’s liberating – with no mess, no strings, and the ability to do anything you would when you’re not on your period – hiking, running, swimming!

 There are a few cups on the market, but one of the most popular is the Diva Cup, pictured above.

 I’m not going to go into great detail about this option because I really have no personal experience.
 But there are reusable tampon options available – in the form of crocheted tampons and even sea sponges.

 Last, but certainly not least… a completely new and revolutionary, option!
 Lunapads recently released their new reusable menstrual product – Lunapanties.
 So, how are they different from cloth pads?

 The insert is sewn right into the underwear, meaning you won’t ever have any bunching or shifting like you can experience with cloth pads sometimes.
 There are different types of Lunapanties available depending on your flow and your style – don’t be thinking these are Granny Panties – no way!